sveniu/nginx-ratelimit-ipset/README.md

     ipset_name: offenders
 ```

-Run the program with `nginx-limitreq-ipset` and it will log activity to stderr.
+Run the program with `nginx-limit-ipset` and it will log activity to stderr.
 Observe IP addresses being immediately added to the IP set, just as they are
 logged by Nginx.